sagemath/sage-archive-2023-02-01/src/doc/en/installation/sagetex.rst

 `TeXLive 2009 <http://www.tug.org/texlive/>`_ includes SageTeX.
 This may seem nice, but with SageTeX, it's important that the Sage bits and LaTeX bits be synchronized -- which is a problem in this case, since both Sage and SageTeX are updated frequently, and TeXLive is not.
-In fact, at the time of this writing (January 2010), many Linux distributions are still shipping TeXLive 2007.
+While at the time of this writing (March 2013), many Linux distributions have moved on to more recent releases of TeXLive, the 2009 release lingers and is, in fact, the source of most bug reports about SageTeX!

 Because of this, it is *strongly recommended* that you always install the LaTeX part of SageTeX from Sage, as described above.
 The